 Here are some things you may consider doing:

 Looking for a job to do while in your gap year can be great for you in two ways.
 First, the work experience you gain will assist you in developing your C.V.
 And this will help you in the future when applying for jobs after completing your college studies.
 This is particularly helpful if you find work that is in line with what you intend to study as your career in college.

 Secondly, working can assist you in saving money before attending college.
 It is evident that college is expensive because of high tuition costs and other expenses like housing, textbooks, and food.
 So the money you earn while working during your gap year can go a long way in sorting most, if not all, of these costs.

-While on your gap year, you may decide to take part in volunteer programs such as teaching abroad, joining international volunteer programs, or even volunteering to work in your local youth programs.
+While in your gap year, you may decide to take part in volunteer programs such as teaching abroad, joining international volunteer programs, or even volunteering to work in your local youth programs.

-You can also travel the world while on your gap year, especially abroad if you can, because it can be a transformational experience for you.
+You can also travel the world while in your gap year, especially abroad you can because it can be a transformational experience for you.
 You will be able to open up to new ideas and view things differently.
 And this will assist you in gaining independence while you try to cope with the new environment.
 You will meet new and interesting individuals, experience new cultures, and maybe even learn a new language.

 Finally, through interacting with others, you will be with different people of different cultures.
 This can help you develop social skills, including team leadership, conflict resolution, and interpersonal communication skills.

 Your gap year period can be the most significant time to stay with your family before going to college.
 While spending time with family members during your gap year, you will be able to develop listening skills.
 When interacting with your family members, you should pay attention to what they have to say.

 Additionally, you will learn and develop problem-solving skills.
 Finally, spending time with your loved ones can help you deepen family bonds and relationships.
 For instance, you can even consider volunteering in a family member’s business.